SwiftGen/SwiftGen/README.md

 >
 > For a list of recent changes, see the [CHANGELOG](CHANGELOG.md).

+### Via CocoaPods

+If you're using CocoaPods, you can simply add `pod 'SwiftGen'` to your `Podfile`.

+This will download the `SwiftGen` binaries and dependencies in `Pods/` during your next `pod install` execution and will allow you to invoke it via `$PODS_ROOT/SwiftGen/bin/swiftgen` in your Script Build Phases.

 ### Via Homebrew

 To install SwiftGen via [Homebrew](http://brew.sh), simply use: